SOS messages, panic as virus breaks India’s health system

 “Many people across India are paying with their lives for that shameful behavior by political leaders,” Udayakumar said.

-In a radio address on Sunday, Modi sought to deflect the criticism and said the “storm” of infections had left the country “shaken.”
+In a radio address on Sunday, Modi sought to deflect the criticism over what he called a “storm” of infections that had left the country “shaken.”

 “It is true that many people are getting infected with corona,” he said.
 “But the number of people recovering from corona is equally high.”